JavascriptNinja815/python-scrapy/README.md

-# OLX Scraper
+# Web Crawler by Python Scrappy

-A simple web crawler to get data from OLX's electronics section. it is written in Python Scrapy
+A simple web crawler to get data from specific website section.